exfinium/isought/_posts/2018-10-23-third-biscuit-studies.md

 ---
 #### a case study of individual liberty as a pro-social ideal
 ### the third biscuit is immoral
-credit to [Academic Agent](https://www.youtube.com/channel/UCyawG3aTE7RmNQcFQskDWcw).
-I'm not sure if he coined the phrase but it's where I first heard it.
+Credit to [Academic Agent](https://www.youtube.com/channel/UCyawG3aTE7RmNQcFQskDWcw).
+I'm not sure if he coined the phrase but he's where I first heard it.
-Though sometimes used in jest and almost always without any prescription of consequence this formulation is a reasonable starting point for thinking about morality.
+Though sometimes used in jest and almost always without any prescription of consequence this formulation is a nice starting point for thinking about morality.

 ### setting
-For this study I will specify some preconditions to narrow the topic.
-This setting is not canonical and serves only to constrain this document.
+Some preconditions to narrow the topic.
+The setting is not canonical and serves only to constrain this document.
-* The biscuit eater is alone, and sharing is not a relevant concern.
+* The biscuit eater is alone.
+Sharing is not a relevant concern.
 * The biscuit is the sole property of the eater.
 * The eater is at home and can prepare a healthy meal.